Tags: Chick handling | Whitepaper

 September 11 2014,

-Spray vaccination is the preferred method for administering respiratory vaccines, eg. for Newcastle Disease (ND) or Infectious Bronchitis (IB), especially when vaccinating birds for the first time.
+Spray vaccination is a method for administering respiratory vaccines, eg. for Newcastle Disease (ND) or Infectious Bronchitis (IB), when vaccinating birds for the first time.

 Spray vaccination can be undertaken either in the hatchery or immediately after reception at the farm, while the chicks are still in boxes.
 Vaccinating in the hatchery is generally considered more effective, as the process is automated and therefore more controlled than the hand-spraying that tends to occur on the farm.
 Hatchery automated methods include either the use of a spray cabinet that is triggered each time a box of chicks is placed inside, or a spray vaccinator mounted over the conveyor line for chick boxes.